Does my child need a full face helmet when cycling?

 It’s also dangerous if they’re riding in traffic and can’t hear what’s around them (the same reason we say never let your child wear headphones when cycling)

-As with any helmet, fit is critical in guaranteeing the equipment works as intended.
+As with any helmet, the fit is critical in guaranteeing the equipment works as intended.
 A loose fit can cause issues in many ways.